amityadav24/Employee-Management-Portal/README.md

 It's is simple employee management portal created with the help of html and javascript.

-    let prevdata = [];
+    //if want to store data locally add this below comment. let prevdata = [];
     prevdata = JSON.parse(localStorage.getItem("employee"))